-Big-Box Retail

-Big-box retail stores typically have 20- to 30-ft ceiling heights and display racks that are 12- to 14-ft tall.
-As described in the ALG, the metal halide industrial downlights generally used in bigbox retail stores don't provide ideal lighting for the narrow aisles lined by tall racks of merchandise.
+Big-Box Retail Design Options Big-box retail stores typically have 20- to 30-ft ceiling heights and display racks that are 12- to 14-ft tall.
+As described in the ALG , the metal halide industrial downlights generally used in big- box retail stores don't provide ideal lighting for the narrow aisles lined by tall racks of merchandise.
 The ALG suggests an advanced lighting design for a daylit big-box retail store that uses metal halide downlights in the open areas and fluorescent luminaires between the shelving racks.

-- Daylighting.
+Daylighting.
 Big-box retail is an excellent application for skylights.
 In the ALG example, a skylit big-box store uses 100W metal halide industrial-style downlights and 100W metal halide track floodlights for general lighting.
 Continuous rows of single-lamp F59T8 luminaires are positioned above the aisles.
 Low display fixtures are illuminated with continuous rows of two-lamp F32T8s.
 Store windows are lit with dual 40W T-5 twin-tube floodlights, while 42W compact fluorescent pendants are used in "boutique" areas.
-The lighting power density is 1.5 W/ft2. - High-bay T-5 high output.
+The lighting power density is 1.5 W/ft2. • High-bay T-5 high output.
 Another option for big-box retail is to use high-bay T-5 high-output luminaires with reflectors that direct light downward.
 This option is very energy efficient, since high-output T-5s have mean lumens per watt (MLPW) of more than 80, compared to only 60-65 MLPW for small metal halide or compact fluorescents.
 With a nominal output of about 5,000 lumens, six T-5 HO lamps are approximately equivalent to a 400-watt MH since the mean light output is about 30,000 lumens for either option.

-If the store is daylit, automatic daylight dimming controls on the fluorescent lighting could reduce the average power of the design described above by 20% to 30%, according to the ALG.
+Controls If the store is daylit, automatic daylight dimming controls on the fluorescent lighting could reduce the average power of the design described above by 20% to 30%, according to the ALG .
 For further savings, consider using bilevel controls on the metal halide or fluorescent luminaires before and after regular business hours, when employees stocking merchandise or doing other work may find lower light levels adequate.
+Small Retail Design Options There are many energy-efficient options for lighting small retail stores such as specialty stores, coffee retailers or delis.
+It's possible to achieve 2.0 W/ft2 or less in small retail stores by limiting the use of incandescents to a few halogen IR lamps for accent lighting.